itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 ### Use Case: Send Chat Message
-Primary Actor:
+Primary Actor: Player

-Iteration:
+Iteration: 1

-Goal in Context:
+Goal in Context: let the player send a chat message to their opponent

-Precondition:

-Trigger:
+Precondition: the player has been matched with an opponent

+Trigger: the player sends a message through the GUI

 Scenario:
+  1. the player types their message in the chat and presses enter
+  2. the message is sent though the network code and received by the opponent
+  3. the opponent sees the message in their game

-Post Condition:
+Post Condition: the opponent sees the players message

 Exceptions:

-Priority:
+  - network errors

+Priority: high (in project outline document)

-When Available:
+When Available: iteration 1, after game logic

-Frequency of Use:
+Frequency of Use: infrequently to many times per game

-Channel to Actor:
+Channel to Actor: GUI/Network code

-Secondary Actors:
+Secondary Actors: Opponent

 Open Issues:
+  - should there be any moderation/filtering in the chat

 ### Use Case: Receive Chat Message
-Primary Actor:
+Primary Actor: Opponent

-Iteration:
+Iteration: 1

-Goal in Context:
+Goal in Context: let the player receive chat messages from their opponent

-Precondition:

-Trigger:
+Precondition: the player has been matched with an opponent

+Trigger: the network code receives a message from the opponent

 Scenario:
+  1. the network code recieves a message sent from the opponent
+  3. the game recieves the mesage, and displays it in the GUI for the player

-Post Condition:
+Post Condition: the player sees the opponent's message

 Exceptions:

-Priority:
+  - network errors

+Priority: high (in project outline document)

-When Available:
+When Available: iteration 1, after game logic

-Frequency of Use:
+Frequency of Use: infrequently to many times per game

-Channel to Actor:
+Channel to Actor: GUI/Network code

-Secondary Actors:
+Secondary Actors: Player

 Open Issues:

-### Use Case: Disconnect From Game
-Primary Actor:

-Iteration:

-Goal in Context:

-Precondition:

-Trigger:

-Scenario:

-Post Condition:

-Exceptions:

-Priority:

-When Available:

-Frequency of Use:

-Channel to Actor:

-Secondary Actors:

-Open Issues:
+  - should you be able to disable/block/filter the chat messages